 Tests administered by your doctor can also be helpful – but with two caveats.
 First, a “normal” reading doesn’t necessarily mean that you’re home free: even blood sugar levels on the high end of “normal” can predict problems in the future.
 Double-check your “normal” results to make sure you aren’t heading for trouble down the line.
 Second, on a low-carb Paleo diet, don’t worry too much about a high result from an oral glucose tolerance test.
 In an OGTT, you ingest 100 grams of pure glucose, and your doctor measures your insulin response.
 But 100 grams at once is a lot of glucose even for someone on a carb-heavy modern diet (you’d have to chug an entire liter of coke to get that much sugar).
 If you’re eating low-carb Paleo, your body is completely unused to handling huge rushes of glucose, so you might react poorly to the test despite having healthy blood sugar levels overall.

-The Paleo diet isn’t a magical diabetes cure-all that can take 20 pounds off your stomach and eliminate your insulin resistance overnight.
+Paleo isn’t a magical diabetes cure-all that can take 20 pounds off your stomach and eliminate your insulin resistance overnight.
 Type 1 is especially difficult to treat, since after a certain point the autoimmune response can permanently damage the pancreas.
 While some patients do completely eliminate their symptoms, more often a Paleo diet helps control the symptoms of diabetes, reduce your dependence on insulin, and delay or prevent serious side effects.
 But even when you struggle, you won’t struggle alone – the Paleo community is full of welcoming, knowledgeable people at least one of whom has probably been in your shoes.
 Diabetes has no quick fix, but you are worth the effort it takes to eliminate modern toxins and eat and move the way your body was designed to.